Aeroluna/LunaCoopMod/README.md

 - Fixed an issue where Mutalisk's Sundering Glaive passive tooltip highlighted unit names.
 - Fixed an issue where Viper's Virulent Microbes passive tooltip highlighted unit names.
+- Fixed an issue where Infestation Pit's Evolve Pressurized Glands tooltip did not highlight unit names.
+- Fixed an issue where Locust's Pressurized Glands passive used the Infestation Pit's research button.

+Some tooltip fixes.
 Only the research tooltips should highlight unit names, not passives.

 - Fixed an issue where Leviathan's air attack projectiles were all launched from one point.